OneCrazyCoder/MMOGamepadOverlay/README.md

 ## Profile Setup

 **NOTE: The rest of this file explains how to customize your control scheme by editing .ini files using a text editor.
-This may seem daunting, but keep in mind that you don't actually have to do this much, or at all, if the default Profiles provided (or maybe shared by other users) work for your needs!**
+This may seem daunting, but keep in mind that you don't actually have to learn all this stuff if the default Profiles provided (or maybe shared by other users) work for your needs!
+You will likely at least need to adjust the [Icons] and [Hotspots] sections to match your preferred UI layout, however, so skip to the sections "Position and size properties" and "Icons copied from game window" to just learn about those.**

 The application generates a *MMOGO_Core.ini* file which contains some default settings and is used to track what other profiles you have created and their names.
 You can edit this file and any other *.ini* files it generates with any text editor, or create your own, once you know how they work.